wilhelm-lab/oktoberfest/ReadMe.md

 -   `tag` = "tmt", "tmtpro", "itraq4" or "itraq8"; default is ""

--   `fdr_estimation_method` = method used for FDR estimation on PSM and peptide level: "percolator" or "mokapot"; default = "percolator"
+-   `fdr_estimation_method` = method used for FDR estimation on PSM and peptide level: "percolator" or "mokapot"; default = "mokapot"

 -   `allFeatures` = True if all features should be used for FDR estimation; default = False